 Sundown Dementia, also known as behavioural variant Frontotemporal dementia (bvFTD).
 It is a rare type of dementia that brings with it a unique set of symptoms that often go undiagnosed.
 It is estimated that upwards of 70% of individuals with FTD present with the “Sundown Syndrome”.
 Where affected individuals become withdrawn and less communicative as the day progresses.
 Unlike other FTD, the symptoms in Sundown Dementia manifest with varying degrees of severity across the lifespan.

-Initial symptoms, which may start as lapses in judgment and a few tangents.
+Initial symptoms, may start as lapses in judgment and a few tangents.
 Often disappear without a trace as dementia progresses.
 And by the time a patient is placed in a care facility.
 They may be completely unaware that they have the condition.

 However, the lack of awareness itself may not always be a sign of the condition itself.
 While patients may not be aware.
 That they have grown “grey matter dead” due to a single incident in their early years.
 Mild cognitive impairments that last for months or years have a greater likelihood of being misdiagnosed.
 As “old age” or “adult-onset” dementia, both of which are somewhat common in the Sundown Dementia population.